Evidence of Russian crimes mounts as war in Ukraine drags on

-KYIV, Ukraine (AP) — Ten months into Russia’s latest invasion of Ukraine, overwhelming evidence shows the Kremlin’s troops have waged total war, with disregard for international laws governing the treatment of civilians and conduct on the battlefield.
+KYIV, Ukraine — Ten months into Russia's latest invasion of Ukraine, overwhelming evidence shows the Kremlin's troops have waged war with disregard for international laws governing the treatment of civilians and conduct on the battlefield.

+Ukraine is investigating more than 58,000 potential Russian war crimes — killings, kidnappings, indiscriminate bombings and sexual assaults.

 As Karim Khan, chief prosecutor of the International Criminal Court in The Hague, told the AP, "Ukraine is a crime scene."